MazeQhi404/Module_5R_CS20240218_FTO2407_GroupB_Mazwi-Putuma_SDF05R/README.md

  ## Features I am proud of:

  The feature I am most proud of is the pulse of the speaker button.
-It was the second hardest animation to figure out but it came out nicely and is my favourite animation.